makerling/workflow_sync_target/README.md

 * [Setup](#setup)

 ## General info
-This project uses Github Actions to create sync a folder of files from one repository to the target repository triggered by a pull request.
+This project uses Github Actions to sync a folder of files from my workflow_sync_source repository to the target repository triggered by a pull request.
 Once files have been synced, the pipeline commits any updated files to the repository.

 ## Technologies
 Project is created with: